 Visiting Nurse Association

-Over the years, the services offered by the Visiting Nurse Association have changed concurrently with the changing needs of the community and its service area has grown.
-The VNA of Dubuque currently has offices in Dubuque and Elkader, Iowa and collaborates with agencies in Allamakee, Delaware and other northeast Iowa counties to serve their residents.
+Over the years, the services offered by the Visiting Nurse Association have changed concurrently with the changing needs of the community and our service area has grown.
+The VNA of Dubuque currently has offices in Dubuque and Elkader, Iowa and collaborates with agencies in Allamakee, Delaware, and other northeast Iowa counties to serve their residents.

 Relationship with Finley

 Since 1996, the VNA has operated as a subsidiary of Finley Tri-States Health Group, Inc., the parent organization of UnityPoint Health - Finley Hospital.
 This affiliation offers purchasing and support service advantages to the VNA while allowing it to remain a separate company with its own governing board of directors and its own fund-raising activities.
-In 1997, Clayton County VNA operating out of the Office in Elkader, Iowa.
-As a non-profit organization, the VNA relies on state, federal and local funding.
+As a non-profit organization, the VNA relies on state, federal, and local funding.

 If you would like to make a tax-deductible donation to the VNA, please send to: